 British Colonial Rosewood Glass Front Cabinet on StandMid 19th century

 A beautiful British colonial glass front cabinet in rosewood with a deep moulded and carved cornice.
-The frieze is relief carved in a floral pattern.
-Set back from the base, the cabinet has double doors each with eight beveled glass panels.
-The doors are flanked by two spirally turned pillars and open to reveal four shelves.
-The lower section, with an overhanging carved top has three drawers fitted with the original brass handles.
-All four legs are tapered and terminate with a ring ending in a peg.
+The frieze is relief carved in a horizontal reeded pattern and three floral patterns.
+Set back from the base, the cabinet has double doors, each with four beveled glass panels.
+The doors are flanked by two solid vertically reeded pillars with Acanthus leaf carving at the bottom and top and open to reveal three shelves.
+The lower section, with an overhanging carved top has three drawers flush fitted with the original brass handles.
+The cabinet rests on four short carved legs that flare out at the bottom and terminate in small bun feet.

 The cabinet is in good condition and has been lovingly restored and finished to its former glory using a traditional form of French polishing and waxing.
 The Indian rosewood that this piece has been made of has a naturally occurring dark shade with a striking grain.
 The drawer sides and bottom are made of teakwood and attached with fine dovetails to the rosewood drawer front.
 The interior and backside of the cabinet have also been made of teakwood.